 The interface of the Genymotion is easy and intuitive.
 But the thing is you need a powerful PC for the smooth working of the VM.
 Ideally, the app is suited for gaming and product testing.
 Though the service is paid, you get 1000 minutes for free.
-You can test your apps and games for various device conditions that include, performance over different battery level, Wi-Fi Strength, Data, GPS, Pixel, Gyroscope, Different Storage Levels, RAM, Multitouch and more.
+You can test your apps and games for various device conditions that include, performance over different battery levels, Wi-Fi Strength, Data, GPS, Pixel, Gyroscope, Different Storage Levels, RAM, Multitouch, and more.
 The VM offers a number of tools and plugins for deep testing of the App.

 Minimum System Requirments

 - Microsoft Windows 7, 8/8.1, 10 (32 or 64 bit);

 - OpenGL 2.0 capable video card, with an up-to-date driver.

 - Intel HD Graphics 4000 (2012), Nvidia GeForce 500 Series (2011), ATI Radeon HD 6000 Series (2011);

 - 64 bit CPU, with VT-x or AMD-V capability, enabled in BIOS settings;

 - Screen resolution greater than 1024 x 768 pixels;